Quantitative Equality in Substructural Logic via Lipschitz Doctrines: Quantitative equality via graded modalities

 We first introduce \RPLL, a calculus extending the $(\Ltensor,\Lone)$-fragment of Linear Logic by a family of modalities $\Lbang_\res$, for $\res\in\RSet$.
 The front `P' is for primary as its associated syntactic doctrine is a \pl doctrine (endowed with an \RR-graded modality).

-Rules of \RPLL are a subset of the calculus presented in \cite{BreuvartP15}, in \refToFig{graded} we report only rules for modalities as structural rules and those for $\Ltensor$ and $\Lone$ are standard.
+Rules of \RPLL are a subset of the calculus presented in \cite{BreuvartP15}, in \refToFig{graded} we report only rules for modalities as structural rules and those for $\Ltensor$ and $\Lone$ can be found in \refToFig{frammento}.
 The first four rules are the graded variant of standard rules for the bang modality of Linear Logic.
 Rules \rn{w} and \rn{c} encode graded structural rules: by weakening we can add formulas marked as not used (labelled by $\rzero$) and contraction tracks the usage by addition.
 Rule \rn{der} tells that hypotheses with grade $\rone$ can be treated as linear hypotheses and rule \rn{pro} introduces $\Lbang_\res$, scaling by $\res$ the grades of the hypotheses.
 Rule \rn{decr} allows to approximate the usage of a formula following (contravariantly) the order of the semiring.

 To extend \RPLL by a quantitative equality, we need to add a resource sensitive substitution rule.
 Hence, we need a way to compute for each formula $\form$ and variable $x$ the cost (represented as an element of the semiring) of substituting $x$ in $\form$.
 To this end, we first enrich the notion of signature.